Mera Peak Expedition 6,476m

 Essential Equipment for Mera Peak Climbing

 It's not necessary to spend a lot of money on extra equipment and clothing before your trip.
 The Majority of these gears can be bought at reasonable rates in Kathmandu.
-Normal climbing equipment such as ropes, harnesses, helmets, and ice ax will be provided.
+Normal climbing equipment such as ropes, harnesses, helmets, and ice axes will be provided.
 For the details of trekking and climbing equipment, you can click here

 Customize Itinerary/Trip Extensions